schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

 While we're telling Postgres to only give us 1 record, the `ORDER BY random() LIMIT 1` doesn't only do that.
 It orders ALL the records before returning one.

 While you might think it's doing something like `Array#sample` it's really doing `Array#shuffle.first`.
-When I wrote this code, it was pretty dang fast.
+When I wrote this code, it was pretty dang fast because I only had a few repos in the database.
 But now there are 2,761 repos and growing.
 And EVERY time this query executes, the database must load rows for each of those repos and spend CPU power to shuffle them.

 You can see another query that was doing the same thing with the user table: